-The Federal government may supplement state unemployment payments up to an additional $600 per week as well as include self-employed, independent contractors, etc. for up to four months.
+The Federal government may supplement state unemployment payments up to an additional $300-$600 per week as well as include self-employed, independent contractors, etc. for up to four months.
 In some cases, with this added payment, you may receive more in unemployment than your normal paycheck.
-Senator Whitehouse noted the break-even salary point was $62,500.
+Senator Whitehouse noted the break-even salary point was $62,500 for 2020.

 Most waiting periods have been waived.
 Covering more than usual such as independent contractors and self-employed.
 States encouraging everyone out of work to apply immediately.